sinuoslabs/nestjs-notification/CONTRIBUTING.md

 # Contributing to Nest

-We would love for you to contribute to NestJS Notify and help make it even better than it is today!
+We would love for you to contribute to NestJS Notification and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

 - [Code of Conduct](#coc)